-Wearing proper safety equipment is crucial in any high-risk occupation, but especially for firefighters who risk life, limb, and eyesight each time the alarm sounds.
-Aside from the intense heat produced by fires, firefighters encounter a multitude of irritants, infections, and projectiles which cause serious personal injury, such as:
+Wearing proper safety equipment is crucial in any high-risk occupation, but especially for firefighters who face a potentially life-threatening situation each time the alarm sounds.
+Aside from the intense heat produced by fires, firefighters encounter a multitude hazards, such as:

 Smoke and ash